 Phew, a heavy weight has been lifted from my heart, I finally understand what they want from me.

-And I, don't be a fool, started telling him everything I knew.
+And I, don’t be a fool, began to tell him everything I knew.

 He stopped me with his hand and reported that I was pregnant.

 I laughed and said: “This cannot be, because pregnant women feel sick, they always feel bad and always want something.
-And I don't want anything, and I feel great!
-Only now there is no monthly ... ".
+But I don’t want anything, and I feel great!
+Only there are no periods...”

-He said, since you came - undress, now I will check.
-I started unbuttoning my blouse, he shook his head, pointing to a chair - you need to lie down.
+He said, since you came, take off your clothes, I’ll check now.
+I started to unbutton my blouse, he shook his head, pointing to the chair - I need to lie down.

 I put my hands in these rings and wait.
-The DOCTOR's patience, apparently, came to an end, he announced that the reception was not conducted by the proctologist, and for today he would have enough fun.
-He took me, laid me on a chair, pulled off my panties and attached my shaking legs where necessary.
+The DOCTOR's patience had apparently come to an end; he announced that the appointment was not being conducted by a proctologist, and he would have enough fun for today.
+He took me, laid me on a chair, pulled off my panties and positioned my shaking legs where they needed to be.

-I was ashamed to tears, but I did not let my emotions overwhelm me.
+I was ashamed to the point of tears, but I didn’t let my emotions overwhelm me.

-The horror ended, the DOCTOR suggested that I get dressed and talk.
-I did exactly what was asked of me.
-And she cried...
+The horror was over, the DOCTOR invited me to get dressed and talk.
+I did exactly everything that was asked of me.
+And I burst into tears...

-He hugged me and said, soon I will be a mother myself, and that next time I should only contact him.
+He hugged me and said that soon I would be a mother myself, and that next time I should only contact him.

 Many years have passed since then.
 I remember him - my Denis Ivanovich, who so simply and clearly explained to me what every mother should explain to her growing daughter in time.